eitangueron/Sunday.com/README.md

   Here the users can manage and sort all his personal tasks, by category.
 In addition there will be a *Team* table where all the groups tasks that were assigned to the user will b displayed.

+  Tables are dynamic, you can drag a column and change the tables structure.
+You can also sort the tasks by a column in an ascending/descending order by clicking the arrow next to the column name.

   Feel free to add a category table and add personal tasks to it.
 Supports updating and deleting in a very convenient way.

   <p align="center"><img src="imgs4readme/mytasks.png" width="500" /></p>